The Pomodoro Recovery

 So I call my presentation the Pomodoro recovery, and I have to say I broke all the rules because that doesn’t really reflect my presentation anymore because it was what I set out to do.
 And as we all know when you have self-tracking projects you start out with this hypothesis and you end up in a completely different place and that’s what happened.

 So it started out with a bouncing castle and we all know those, and six foot six and me collided; not so happy.
 Got a big shiner but it was fine.
 And I took a few days relaxing; New York style, that is at home in front of the computer and you know you feel that you’re relaxing.
 And then three days later I took a drive to New Jersey of all places.
-I don’t go there very often and in my case I should have gone there at all; I felt like, I don’t know what.
+I don’t go there very often and in my case I shouldn't have gone there at all; I felt like, I don’t know what.
 Something I can’t say here.

 When I got home and I realized okay, I’ve got a concussion.
 I thought the shiner was all I got out of this bouncing castle, but I got a little bit more.
-And you know the following day, the weekly massage made me realize that okay a concussion is one thing, but I can’t do anything like just getting there you know, actually relaxing for an hour was more than my body would kind of wanted.
+And you know the following day, the weekly massage made me realize that okay a concussion is one thing, but I can’t do anything like just getting there you know, actually relaxing for an hour was more than my body would have wanted.
 So I realized I had to do something very different.

 This was then the uniform for a good three and a half weeks.
 I started out thinking I could stay off electronics.
 That is very hard, you know it’s honorable but almost impossible.
 So it ended up being in the end that I felt best in dark rooms and you know, my little SAS flight mask was very convenient.